 How to: Develop Product Sense

-Product sense is: The ability to understand what users want and to build products that meet those needs.
+Product sense is: The ability to understand what people want and to build products that meet those needs.

 Developing product sense is essential for product managers.
 Here is what I’ve learned about it, from what I’ve read and the work I’ve done.